 The Youth Action Council on Transition (YouthACT) is a national initiative to get more youth with disabilities and their allies involved as leaders who partner with adults and organizations to improve opportunities for youth and to develop their skills and knowledge in leadership and advocacy.

 The National Consortium on Leadership and Disability for Youth (NCLD/Youth) is a youth-led resource, information, and training center for youth and emerging leaders with developmental disabilities.
+IEL's past work on this program has produced many rescoures that can be utilized for youth advocacy.

 Community Learning Exchanges (CLEs) offer grassroots community leaders working on community change opportunities to share challenges and solutions through local, regional and national events.
 CLEs provide teams time and space to build trust and learn from others through fun and engaging activities.

-The Community Schools Leadership Network unites leaders of community schools and initiatives into a professional learning community.
 The network also helps guide IEL's Coalition for Community Schools' direction and activities.